IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 > Article 24 of the International Covenant on Civil and Political Rights recognizes the right of every child, without any discrimination, to receive from his family, society and the State the protection required by his status as a minor. **Consequently, the implementation of this provision entails the adoption of special measures to protect children**, in addition to the measures that States are required to take under article 2 **to ensure that everyone enjoys the rights provided for in the Covenant**.
 The reports submitted by States parties often seem to underestimate this obligation and supply inadequate information on the way in which **children are afforded enjoyment of their right to a special protection**.[^78]

-##### Circumcision

-States must protect girls and boys equally.
-"States parties should eradicate, both through legislation and any other appropriate measures, *all cultural or religious practices which jeopardize the freedom and well-being of female children*."[^79]

-This means that States should eradicate "all cultural or religious practices which jeopardize the freedom and well-being of *male* children."

-Article 7
-No one shall be subjected to torture or to cruel, inhuman or degrading treatment or punishment.
-In particular, no one shall be subjected without his free consent to medical or scientific experimentation

-##### Genital mutilation recognised as a violation of article 7

-> General Comment 28 -- para.
-11 -
-> **To assess compliance with article 7 of the Covenant, as well as with article 24, which mandates special protection for children**, the Committee needs to be provided information on national laws and practice with regard to domestic and other types of violence against women, including rape.
-It also needs to know whether the State party gives access to safe abortion to women who have become pregnant as a result of rape.
-The States parties should also provide the Committee with information on measures to prevent forced abortion or forced sterilization. **In States parties where the practice of genital mutilation exists information on its extent and on measures to eliminate it should be provided**.
-The information provided by States parties on all these issues should include measures of protection, including legal remedies, for women whose rights under **article 7** have been violated.[^80]

-See also:

--   Concluding observations on Uganda, CCPR/CO/80/UGA, para.
-10 - FGM as a violation of (equal rights), (torture), and (equal protection of the law)

--   Mali, CCPR/CO/77/MLI, para.
-11 - FGM as a violation of article 3 (equal rights) and article 7 (torture)

--   Sweden, CCPR/CO/74/SWE, para.
-8; - arts.
-3, (right to life), and 7)

--   Yemen, CCPR/CO/84/YEM, para.
-11. - arts.
-3, 6, and 7)

 ### Protection from discrimination
 > 31. The right to equality before the law and freedom from discrimination, protected by article 26, requires States to act against discrimination by public and private agencies in all fields.